helium/gateway-rs/README.md

 ### Gateway keys subcommand

 This subcommand can be used to get the address and animal name of the gateway from the keys file as shown in the help output below.
+Note that the helium_gateway server has to be running for this command to work.

 ```
 Commands on gateway keys